bennytheshap/personal_web/videos.md

 permalink: /videos/
 ---

+##Emerging Paradigms for CS Education and Their Implications for Visual Languages
+{% youtube XSKfHDMXIgg %}
+Keynote at IEEE VL/HCC 2017

 ##On How Computer Science Education Is Structurally Unequal and What We Are Doing About It
 {% youtube tvnbRDAaCjE %}